Small Claims procedure in the UK

 Step 3: Following the receipt of a defence, a court official will normally send out a notice of proposed allocation together with a questionnaire used to determine how complex your case is, and the duration of the court hearing.

 Step 4: You may be asked if you would like to make use of the court’s small claims mediation service to reach an agreement with the defendant.
 If the case progresses, you might have to attend a court hearing.

-Step 5: The court will make a judgement on your debt collection case.
+Step 5: The court will make a judgment on your debt collection case.
 If you win, the judge will state how long the defendant has to pay the sum owed to you.
 This amount can include expenses such as your court fees, reasonable travelling expenses, etc.

 Before initiating the Small Claims procedure in the UK, you must ensure that you act within the applicable limitation period.
-Other fees may also need to be incurred in, based on where your debtor is located.
+Other fees may also need to be incurred, based on where your debtor is located.
 For instance, Small Claims in England and Wales have a maximum amount of £10,000, while Scotland has an amount of £5,000 and Northern Ireland of £3,000.